Variances and Appeals

 A variance is "A relaxation of the terms of the Zoning Ordinance where such variance will not be contrary to the public interest and where, owing to conditions peculiar to the property and not the result of actions of the applicant, a literal enforcement of the chapter would result in unnecessary and undue hardship."
 (Municipal Code, Section 18-12)

-Variances are often requested for such activities as exceeding the building size requirements or needing to build a structure at less than the required setback.
+Variances are often requested for needing to build a structure at less than the required setback or exceed height requirements.

-A variance request is heard by the Zoning Board of Appeals, which takes into account specific findings (i.e., facts and conditions) associated with the property and the request.
-These findings are used to see if the requests meets the following "tests" or criteria:
+A variance request is heard by the Zoning Board of Appeals, which considers specific findings (i.e., facts and conditions) associated with the property and the request.
+These findings are used to see if the requests meets the following "tests" or criteria and if the request does not meet any of the criteria, the request should be denied:

 Steps in the Variance Process